ChrisPenner/ChrisPenner.github.io/site/posts/state-and-zoom.md

 First off I'll admit that "Traversal System" is a name I just came up with, you probably won't find anything if you search for it (unless this post really catches on 😉).

-A traversal system encompasses the idea of **traversing**  your way through a piece of (typically recursive) data.
-It may allow you to fetch, query, and edit the structure as you go while maintaining references to other pieces of the structure to influence your work.
+A **Traversal System** allows you dive deeply into a piece of data and may allow you to fetch, query, and edit the structure as you go while maintaining references to other pieces of the structure to influence your work.
+The goal of most Traversal Systems is to make this as painless and concise as possible.
 It turns out that this sort of thing is **incredibly useful** for manipulating JSON, querying HTML and CSS, working with CSVs, or even just handling standard Haskell Records and data-types.

-Some good examples of existing **traversal systems** you may have heard of include the brilliant [jq](https://stedolan.github.io/jq/) utility for manipulating and querying JSON, the **XPath** language for querying XML, and the [meander](https://github.com/noprompt/meander) data manipulation system in Clojure.
+Some good examples of existing **Traversal Systems** which you may have heard of include the brilliant [jq](https://stedolan.github.io/jq/) utility for manipulating and querying JSON, the **XPath** language for querying XML, and the [meander](https://github.com/noprompt/meander) data manipulation system in Clojure.
 Although each of these systems may appear drastically different at a glance, they both *accomplish many of the same goals* of manipulating and querying data in a concise way.

 The similarities between these systems intrigued me!
-They seem so similar, but we still seem to need to re-invent the wheel every time we want this behaviour for a new data type!
-Ideally we could recognize the useful behaviours each system shares and build a system which includes the useful operations but generalizes over the exact data type right?
+They seem so similar, but yet still seem to share very little in the way of structure, syntax, and prior art.
+They re-invent the wheel for each new data type!
+Ideally we could recognize the useful behaviours in each system and build a generalized system which works for any data type.

-This blog post is an attempt to do exactly that.
-We'll take a look at a few things that these systems do well, and we'll re-build them in Haskell using standard tooling, all the while abstracting over the type of data!
+This post is an attempt to do exactly that; we'll take a look at a few things that these systems do well, then we'll re-build them in Haskell using standard tooling, all the while abstracting over the type of data!

+## Optics as a basis for a traversal system

 For any of those who know me it should be no surprise that my first thought was to look at optics (i.e. Lenses and Traversals).
 In general I find that optics solve a lot of my problems, but in this case they are particularly appropriate!
 Optics inherently deal with the idea of diving deep into data and querying or updating data in a structured and compositional fashion.

 In addition, optics also allow abstracting over the data type they work on.
 There are pre-existing libraries of optics for working with JSON via [`lens-aeson`](https://hackage.haskell.org/package/lens-aeson) and for html via [`taggy-lens`](https://hackage.haskell.org/package/taggy-lens).
 I've written optics libraries for working with [CSVs](https://hackage.haskell.org/package/lens-csv) and even [Regular Expressions](https://hackage.haskell.org/package/lens-regex-pcre), so I can say confidently that they're a brilliantly adaptable tool for data manipulation.

+It also happens that optics are well-principled and mathematically sound, so they're a good tool for studying the properties that a system like this may have.

-However!
-Optics themselves don't provide everything we need!
+However, optics themselves don't provide everything we need!
 Optics are rather obtuse, in fact I wrote [a whole book](https://leanpub.com/optics-by-example) to help teach them, and they lack clarity and easy of use when it comes to building larger expressions.
 It's also pretty tough to work on one part of a data structure while referencing data in another part of the same structure.
 My hope is to address some of these short comings in this post.

-That's a lot of talk with not much code, so let's see how optics compare to something like **jq** so we can build the comparison.

 In this particular post I'm mostly interested in explaining a framework for traversal systems in Haskell, we'll be using many standard [**mtl**](https://hackage.haskell.org/package/mtl) Monad Transformers alongside a lot of combinators from the [**lens**](https://hackage.haskell.org/package/lens) library.
-You won't need to understand any of these intimately to get the _gist_ of what's going on, but I won't be explaining them in depth here.
+You won't need to understand any of these intimately to get the _gist_ of what's going on, but I won't be explaining them in depth here, so you may need to look elsewhere if you're lacking a bit of context.

 ## Establishing the Problem

-I'll be demoing a few examples as we go along, so let's set up some data.
-I'll be working in both `jq` and Haskell to make comparisons, so we'll set up the same data in both **JSON** and Haskell.
+I'll be demoing a few examples as we go along so let's set up some data.
+I'll be working in both **jq** and **Haskell** to make comparisons between them, so we'll set up the same data in both **JSON** and Haskell.

 Here's a funny lil' company as a JSON object: